base/base/docs/specs/plasma.md

 If the gas cost of resolving the challenge was lower than the bond, the difference is reimbursed to the challenger and the rest of the bond is burnt.
 If the challenge is not resolved in time and expired, the bond is returned and can be withdrawn by the challenger or used to challenge another commitment.
+`bondSize` can be updated by the contract owner similar to [SystemConfig](specs/system-config.mg) variables.
 See [Security Considerations](#security-considerations) for more details on bond management.

 The state of all challenges can be read from the contract state or by syncing contract events.
 `challengeWindow` and `resolveWindow` are constant values that currently cannot be changed unless the contract is upgraded.
 A dynamic window mechanism may be explored in the future.

+The contract is deployed behind upgradable proxy so the address can be hardcoded in the rollup config file and does not need to change.
+A future upgrade can support custom resolver functions to be chosen dynamically when a user calls the resolve function.

 ## Derivation